mathieux51/reply-demo/README.md

 ## Continuous integration

 Lab unit tests and Postman/Newman tests should be added in the pipeline of the continuous integration.
-It shouldn't be possible  to have the API online with one of this test failing.
+It won't be possible to update the API if one of the tests fails.

 # Conclusion

 Doing this demo was very fun.
-The IoT topic is wide and many things has to be done.
-Hapi is a very nice framework to work with and the ecosystem around it produce everything you need.
+The IoT topic is wide and I'd like to work more with it.
+Hapi is a very nice framework to work with and the ecosystem around it produces everything you need.
 I also enjoyed using Postman/Newman as a testing tool.
 They made it easy to version and test APIs.
-I would a liked to implement the schedule service.
-If I have more time I would add a real database like Postgres, Redis (PubSub for demands and caching) and a regression testing CI pipeline.
+I would have liked to implement the schedule service.
+Some things that could be added to this project is a real database like Postgres and/or Redis (PubSub for demands and caching), as well as a regression testing CI pipeline.